nathantgray/nathantgray.github.io/index.md

   - Provide support and advice to project team.

-**Engineers Without Borders WSU Project Team**  Pullman, WA Electrical Engineer  2018---2019
+**Engineers Without Borders WSU Project Team**  Pullman, WA Electrical Engineer  (2018—2019)
   - Design for solar-powered water pump system for off-grid community in Panama.
   - Construction of solar and electrical systems on site.
   - Technical support following installation.

-**Engineers Without Borders WWU International Project Team** College Place, WA Electrical Engineer/Lead Electrical Engineer  Sep 2015---Jun 2017
+**Engineers Without Borders WWU International Project Team** College Place, WA Electrical Engineer/Lead Electrical Engineer  (Sep 2015—Jun 2017)
   - Used AutoCAD to draft designs for home solar PV systems for a remote community in Peru.
   - Trained Community Members to use and maintain their PV systems.
   - Research and design for micro-hydro based mini-grid.